 Performance reviews can’t just be critique sessions where managers simply list off all the things employees need to work on—that would burst morale in a second, and at a time when company culture and employee engagement matter more than ever before, you’ve got to make a positive move when it comes to performance reviews.
 Understanding how to properly address areas of improvement in performance review sessions will be the first step in creating a team that’s dedicated to growth and development within their roles.
+The eLeaP People Success platform has powerful tools and resources to ensure you have success when it comes to performance reviews and self-evaluations.

 It’s always been a challenge for leaders and managers to find the right words.
 When it comes to evaluating employee performance, there’s a need to find a balance between being honest and motivating employees while also critiquing areas of improvement and gauging how they feel about how their performance has been.